Trump keeps boasting about passing a cognitive test — but it doesn’t mean what he thinks it does

 The exchange wound down when Trump declared: “I’ll guarantee you that Joe Biden could not answer those questions.”

 Though Trump and his team have labored to raise questions about Biden’s fitness for office, in recent weeks those attacks have boomeranged on Trump.
-After he struggled with a glass of water — using two hands to lift it to his mouth — and walked haltingly down a ramp following his June commencement address at the U.S. Military Academy at West Point, Trump’s own fitness became part of the cable news narrative.
+After he struggled with a glass of water — using two hands to lift it to his mouth — and walked haltingly down a ramp at the U.S. Military Academy at West Point, where delivered the commencement address in June, Trump’s own fitness became part of the cable news narrative.

 The Lincoln Project, an anti-Trump group, launched a 45-second ad echoing those themes.
 “The most powerful office in the world needs more than a weak, unfit, shaky president,” the ad’s narrator intones.

 Recent surveys show that voters believe Biden’s mental acuity either matches or exceeds Trump’s.
-In a Fox News poll released Sunday, registered voters said Biden has the mental soundness to serve effectively as president by an eight-point margin, while voters doubted Trump’s mental soundness by eight points.
-And a Washington Post-ABC News poll conducted at the end of May found that 46 percent of voters thought Trump had the “mental sharpness” necessary to serve effectively as president, compared to 49 percent who thought Biden did.
+In a Fox News poll released Sunday, registered voters said by an eight-point margin that Biden has the mental soundness to serve effectively as president, while voters doubted Trump’s mental soundness by eight points.
+And a Washington Post-ABC News poll conducted at the end of May found that 46 percent of voters thought Trump had the “mental sharpness” necessary to serve effectively as president, compared with 49 percent who thought Biden did.

 T.J.
 Ducklo, a Biden campaign spokesman, dismissed Trump’s challenge, saying, “The only testing Donald Trump should be focused on is the kind we need to get the covid-19 crisis under control.”